• Events

 ICCF Community Homes and Madison South Hill Church

-In 2020, Madison Church: South Hill realized its vision of 24/7 'kingdom impact' by restoring the 415 MLK Building.
-Today, this historic school houses a CCD congregation, ICCF Community Homes (with 41 affordable housing units), and the YMCA's early childhood education program.
-Hear the story of this transformative project and see how a church can drive impactful community development.
+In 2020, Madison Church realized its vision of 24/7 'kingdom impact' by working with ICCF Community Homes to restore the 415 MLK Building.
+Today, this historic school building has been adapted to house Madison Church's South Hill congregation, the office for ICCF Community Homes, 41 affordable housing units, and an early childhood education program run by the YMCA.
+Hear the story of how this transformative project has opened the door for additional partnership between the church and organizations at other sites, and visit additional projects that show how a church can drive impactful community development.

 New City Neighbors